10 Mountains to Climb in Taiwan With the Most Incredible Views

 Image credit: Yushan National Park

-If mountains were royalty, Yushan (Jade Mountain) is the crown prince.
+If mountains were royalty, Yushan (Jade Mountain) would be the crown prince.
 At 3952m, it stands as the tallest mountain in Taiwan.
 The peaks are a snow-covered winter wonderland.
 It’s the must-climb mountain for die-hard hiking enthusiasts.
-You need to apply for an entry permit and this is sometimes as hard as winning Toto because they resort to drawing lottery when there are too many requests.
+You need to apply for an entry permit and this is sometimes as hard as winning Toto because they resort to drawing the lottery when there are too many requests.

 Hike this if you are a rugged hiker who wants to experience a non-touristy, undeveloped terrain which still has well-maintained trails.